mahfuztbt/Investigating-the-Use-of-Reinforcement-Learning-for-Autonomous-Decision-Making-in-Robotics/README.md

 ## Future Academic and Career Objective
 As I move forward with my studies and research in the field of artificial intelligence, I am motivated by the goal of becoming a leading expert in machine learning.
 I am particularly interested in the application of reinforcement learning to autonomous decision-making in robotics, as I believe this technology has the potential to revolutionize the way we interact with and control machines.
-After completing my master's degree in artificial intelligence at the School of Artificial Intelligence and Automation, I plan to pursue a PhD in the same field.
+After completing my master's degree in Computer Science and Technology, I plan to pursue a PhD in the same field.
 My long-term goal is to use my expertise in machine learning to make significant contributions to the field through cutting-edge research and development.
 In addition to my academic pursuits, I also plan to use my skills and knowledge to make a meaningful impact in the professional world.
 I am eager to work as a machine learning engineer, applying my research and expertise to the development of real-world solutions that can improve the lives of people around the world.
 I am confident that my dedication to learning and my passion for artificial intelligence will enable me to achieve my academic and career goals.
 I am excited to see where my studies and research will take me in the future, and I am committed to working hard to make the most of every opportunity that comes my way.